I've lived in Flagstaff, AZ, since 2003, where I'm an active member of the Coconino County Sheriff's Search & Rescue team and an avid hiker.

 I've used mine so much, it's coming apart at the seams.

-I've nearly worn mine out.
-Those Forest Service roads can--or I should say WILL--be very confusing without this.
+Those Forest Service roads can--or I should say WILL--be very confusing without this, so I would take it with you all the time while exploring the Coconino National Forest.

 © 2009 Deb Kingsbury